RTU-ipasums/PhoSys/README.md

 The interface was made with the [VueJS](https://vuejs.org/) JavaScript framework and the Vue [Splitpanes](https://antoniandre.github.io/splitpanes/) component, which were used to create a responsive and modern UI with user resizable panels.
 Additionally the [Font Awesome](https://fontawesome.com/) icon library was used for some icons.

 The UI is split up into 5 Vue components.
-Furthermore, there is a Vue component for each type of object in the "shapes" subdirectory.
+Furthermore, there is a Vue component for each type of object in the `shapes` subdirectory.

-  * App.vue - The main component that has the toolbar and all other components
+  * `App.vue` - The main component that has the toolbar and all other components
-  * Draw.vue - The canvas component, this component also uses shape components from the "shapes" subdirectory
+  * `Draw.vue` - The canvas component, this component also uses shape components from the `shapes` subdirectory
-  * Properties.vue - The properties panel component
+  * `Properties.vue` - The properties panel component
-  * Result.vue - The component responsible for showing the result of the simulation
+  * `Result.vue` - The component responsible for showing the result of the simulation
-  * SeekBar.vue - The component that has all of the controls for simulation playback
+  * `SeekBar.vue` - The component that has all of the controls for simulation playback

 ## Toolbar
 The toolbar contains useful icons for interacting with the canvas and simulation